 December 2010: Concept2 launches the Dynamic Indoor Rower, a machine that more closely simulates rowing a boat on the water.

-June 2011: Concept2 develops the Dynamic Link, allowing two or more Dynamic Indoor Rowers to be connected together to create a team rowing experience.
+May 2011: Concept2 introduces the Dynamic Link, allowing two or more Dynamic Indoor Rowers to be connected together to create a team rowing experience.